bttai/Notes/_01-machines.md

 - Found mrderp's password in a pcap file
 - Login with mrderp account, sudo -l
 - Modify the script and get root with sudo command

+# Breach-1

+Keys: impresscms, Java KeyStore, keytool, openssl, burp suite, tomcat, sudo -l, decrypting https traffic, wireshark, portspoof

+- Found an account hidden in a web page
+- Found a password hidden in an image
+- Found a keystore in the portail with the pass
+- Found a pcap file in the portail
+- Decrypt https traffic with wireshark ==> Found the path and account to access tomcat application manager
+- Upload a web shell
+- Gain to access local with the password found
+- Gain root with sudo -l script